 Regarding the Cooperative Education Program in Vocational High Schools,

-(2)Applicants send their application documents to the overseas offices or the culture center of the ROC（Taiwan）, or to recommendation units authorized by OCAC in Malaysia, Vietnam, Indonesia, Thailand, Myanmar and the Philippines.
+(2)Applicants send their application documents to the overseas offices or the culture center of the ROC（Taiwan）, or to recommendation units authorized by OCAC in Malaysia, Vietnam, Indonesia, Thailand, Myanmar, Cambodia and the Philippines.